krishnanlab/geneplexus-app-v2/functions/README.md

   // edge list corresponding to subgraph induced by top predicted genes (as gene symbols)
   df_edge_sym: { Node1: string; Node2: string }[];

+  // table showing how associated each gene in prediction species network is to the users gene list
   df_probs: {
     // Entrez ID
     "Entrez": string;